 3. Be prepared

-You know what you want to accomplish, so be prepared to share that with your partner.
-Yes, you may feel vulnerable in the process, but being ready to share your passion on how you want to find your fitness will help them understand how important this is for you.
-Being vulnerable is not being weak, it actually shows how strong you are.
+Be prepared to share your passion for why you want to accomplish your dream to help those who will support you understand how important your dream is to you.
+Being vulnerable is not being weak; it shows how strong you are.

-Ask for what you will need in very specific terms.
-Do you need dinner made 3 times a week so you can meet with your trainer?
-Maybe the kids will need to be taxied around on Saturday morning while you are out on a run.
-Here’s the tip: Ask for exactly what you need, but don’t micromanage.
-If you are willing to ask for the support, be ready to accept it .
+Ask for what you will need in precise terms.
+Do you need dinner made three times a week so you can work on your dream?
+Maybe the kids will need to be taxied around on Saturday morning while you work on a project.
+Here’s the tip: Ask for precisely what you need, but don’t micromanage.
+If you are willing to ask for the support, be ready to accept however it is delivered.

 5. Open a dialogue

 There is never a perfect time to ask for help.
-You know that if you wait until the “right time”, that time will never come.
+You know that if you wait until the “right time,” that time will never come.
 Start a conversation today!
-You don’t have to have all the details hammered out the first time you ask, but start the conversation.
-If you are at a loss about how to kick it off, try this statement and see how it goes: “I really want to work on my fitness and I have an idea of how you can help.”
+You don’t have to have all the details hammered out the first time you ask for dream support but start the conversation.
+If you are at a loss about how to kick it off, try this statement and see how it goes: “I want to work on my [name dream], and I have an idea of how you can help.”

 6. Be flexible

-Yes, I would love to pursue my dream full-time.
-I believe most of us would.
-I also know that my husband and partner-in-all-things has an expectation that we agreed on that includes my contributing to the household income.
-That means that he can offer support in time, energy, understanding for those late nights and early mornings when I fit in training.
-Oh, and we talk about all our dream expenses because no matter the dream, there’s money involved at some point.
+I would love to pursue my dream full-time.
+I believe most of us do.
+I also know that my husband has an expectation that includes my contributing to the household income.
+That means that he can offer support in time, energy, understanding for those late nights and early mornings when I need to run, bike or swim, but I still need to bring money into the household.

 7. Pay it forward

-Ask them questions too!
-Has your partner put off pursuing a dream of their own?
-This may be the opportunity to truly pitch in and add to the teamwork that is needed for you to find your fitness.
+Ask your partner questions about their dreams too!
+Has your partner put off pursuing a dream?
+This may be the opportunity to truly create a partnership that supports you both.

 8. Give them a chance to help

-You’ve let your partner know your big fitness dream plans, now let them help out.
-This may mean holding back on judging their willingness or ability to help you in your getting fit.
+You’ve let your partner know your big dream plans, now let them help.
+This may mean holding back on judging their willingness or ways they try to help you.
 Give time for responses, understand it might not all come together at once, and you may be pleasantly surprised at how their support grows over time.

-Your partner may not know all the conversations you have in your head about how your want to find your fitness.
-They can’t support you unless you ask for the help you need.
+Your partner may not know the conversations you have with yourself about how you want your dream to come together.
+They can’t support you unless you ask for the help you need and share your thoughts.

 Heather Montgomery is a fitness writer, triathlete, and blogger who is devoted to sharing what she has learned about becoming a triathlete after age 40.
 She uses her Metabolic Training Certification to help other women struggling to get fit in mid-life.
 She lives and trains in Santa Rosa, California, the new home of the Ironman triathlon.
 You can find her biking the Sonoma County wine trails.